bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 and click "create a new reference", then click on on the Profile button.

-At this point, the chrome browser will interact with the vm and tells the blackfire agent to pass the diagnostic data over to blackfire server.
+At this point, the chrome browser will interact with the php docker container and tells the blackfire agent to pass the diagnostic data over to blackfire server.
 You will also see some values in the blackfire toolbar.
-So we are talking about 1 sec of processing time.
+So we are talking about a few sec of processing time.
+This is slow and thats because we are using docker.

 ![blackfire profile](images/blackfire_profile.png)

 Once done, you will see a new profile toolbar.
-Give the profile a name, say "prod app".
+Give the profile a name, say "songbird prod default".

 We will do another optimisation for the sake of illustration.
 Symfony comes with a reverse proxy, let us enable it.